 The global political and economic landscapes continue to be considered the key external risks faced, with the ability of both to adversely impact the performance of the Company.
-The key factors comprise a potential shift towards a decrease in global liberalised trade, uncertainty with respect to the continuing terms of existing economic trade areas and the transition to an environment of increasing interest rates and decreasing government stimulus programs.
-Despite this, economic data has shown signs of positive global growth which is forecast to continue.
+The key factors comprise the full economic fallout from the two-year Covid-19 pandemic, the current Russia-Ukraine conflict, a potential shift towards a decrease in global liberalised trade, uncertainty with respect to the continuing terms of existing economic trade areas and the transition to an environment of increasing interest rates and rising inflation.

 Such factors continue to impact the markets in which the Company operates, in terms of investment valuations and investor sentiment and pose risks to the operations, performance and growth of the investment portfolio companies.